ucr-hpcc/ucr-hpcc.github.io/content/en/News/alerts.md

 ## Scheduled exceptions and downtimes

-### Friday 5-May-2023 8:00am: Full Maintenance Shutdown of HPCC Cluster
+### 5-May-2023 - 6-May-2023: Maintenance and Electrical Power Upgrades in Server Room

-* UCR Facilities Services will be upgrading our electrical capacity in the Genomics Building.
-To make the most of this opportunity, HPCC will use this downtime to perform long-overdue maintenance on the cluster.
-The shutdown is expected to last 2 days (into Saturday).
+* UCR Facilities Services will be upgrading our electrical capacity in the Genomics server room.
+To take advantage of the unavoidable system downtime, the HPCC perform general maintenance and various upgrades on the cluster.
+The shutdown is expected to last 2 days.

+* Update: since Sat/Sun night, most systems are back online again.
+If users notice any missing functionality, please let us know at support@hpcc.ucr.edu, or at our Slack channel (https://ucr-hpcc.slack.com).
+Thanks you for your patience and understanding.

 ## Unannounced exceptions